Our Approach to Responsible Mining

 Eldorado’s Sustainability Integrated Management System (SIMS) provides minimum performance-based standards for all Eldorado sites in the areas of occupational health and safety, environmental performance, social performance, security, and general management of sustainability topics.

-SIMS was developed in alignment with internationally recognized voluntary standards, including the World Gold Council’s (WGC) Responsible Gold Mining Principles (RGMPs), the Mining Association of Canada’s (MAC) Towards Sustainable Mining (TSM), the International Cyanide Management Code (ICMC), and the Voluntary Principles on Security and Human Rights (VPSHR).
+SIMS was developed in alignment with internationally recognized standards, including the World Gold Council’s (WGC) Responsible Gold Mining Principles (RGMPs), the Mining Association of Canada’s (MAC) Towards Sustainable Mining (TSM), the International Cyanide Management Code (ICMC), and the Voluntary Principles on Security and Human Rights (VPSHR).
 It was also developed through a collaborative effort with direct participation from executive leadership, senior management, mine and country General Managers, corporate teams and a dedicated group of sustainability professionals from across Eldorado’s operating regions.
 SIMS is founded and fostered on Eldorado’s values and is a critical tool for driving sustainability performance across our business.

 External Frameworks and Commitments